 Skip to main content

-Revelation!
 Comforting, healthy, simple, delicious.
-The pieces of bread taste like wonderful, chewy Italian loaf you've chosen from the bread basket at table, and moistened in a tiny bowl of olive oil swirled with balsamic vinegar.
-Panzanella reminds me of bruschetta even, because the bread morsels soak in some of the tomato juices as well.
+The pieces of bread taste like wonderful, chewy Italian loaf you've chosen from the bread basket at table and moistened in olive oil swirled with balsamic vinegar.
+Panzanella reminds me of bruschetta, even, because the bread morsels soak in the tomato juices as well.

 Olive Oil and Balsamic Vinegar Vinaigrette (Recipe in my next post.)